simonrand/TiIntercom/README.md

     TiIntercom.initialize({
         api_key: '[YOUR API KEY]',
-        app_id: '[YOU APP ID]'
+        app_id: '[YOUR APP ID]'
+        loggingEnabled: true, // OPTIONAL: turn on logging at initialize (you can do this later also, see example/app.js)
+        requiresDisplayOffset: true // OPTIONAL: turn on display offset at initialize (you can do this later also, see example/app.js)
     });

-The module provides a relative mirror of the public APIs provided by the Intercom iOS SDK (http://docs.intercom.io/intercom-ios/Classes/Intercom.html - **v0.1 of TiIntercom uses the Intercom SDK v1.1**), with the addition of one further API:
+The module provides a relative mirror of the public APIs provided by the Intercom iOS SDK (http://docs.intercom.io/intercom-ios/Classes/Intercom.html - **v0.2 of TiIntercom uses the Intercom SDK v1.1.4**), with the addition of one further API:

     TiIntercom.sessionIsActive()